zainabch123/auth-challenge/README.md

 ## Instructions

 - Run the app with `npm start` - this will open a React app in your browser *and* run the express server.
 The server will default to port `4000`, you can change this by adding an `API_PORT` variable to your `.env` if you want.
 - Work through each file in the `requirements` directory in numerical order.
+You can choose whether to work on the Client or Server version of each requirement first, but you may find it easier to do Server first.

 ## Example solution
 ![](./assets/Auth_Challenge.PNG)